Abortion ruling prompts variety of reactions from states

 Background: Hawaii legalized abortion in 1970, when it became the first state in the nation to allow the procedure at a woman’s request.
 The state allows abortion until a fetus would be viable outside the womb.
 After that, it’s legal if a patient’s life or health is in danger.
 For many years, only licensed physicians could perform the procedure.
 Last year, the state enacted a law allowing advanced practice care nurses to carry out in-clinic abortions during the first trimester.
 This helps women on more rural islands who have been flying to Honolulu to obtain abortions because of doctor shortages in their communities.
 The law allows the nurses to prescribe medication to end a pregnancy and to perform aspiration abortion, a type of minor surgery during which a vacuum is used to empty a woman’s uterus.

-Effect of Supreme Court ruling: Existing Hawaii law allows abortions, but Gary Yamashiroya, a spokesperson for the state attorney general’s office, has said the attorney general was carefully considering measures Hawaii might take to protect and strengthen reproductive rights if Roe ended.
-“No matter the outcome, our state remains committed to reproductive freedom and choice,” he said.
+Effect of Supreme Court ruling: Existing Hawaii law allows abortions, but Gary Yamashiroya, a spokesperson for the state attorney general’s office, has said the attorney general was carefully considering measures Hawaii might take to protect and strengthen reproductive rights.

 What’s next: Political support for abortion rights is strong.
 Anti-abortion bills are rarely heard at the state Legislature.
 When they have been, they haven’t made it out of committee.
 Gov. David Ige issued a statement supporting abortion rights when the Supreme Court’s draft opinion overturning Roe leaked. ”No matter what the Supreme Court decides, I will fight to ensure a woman’s right to choose in the State of Hawaii,” he said.
 The Hawaii State Commission on the Status of Women earlier this month said 72% of the state Senate and 53% of state House members signed a pledge supporting abortion rights.